 Goldilocks Challenge Book & 2-DVD Set

-The whole Goldilocks Challenge was about making terrific gifts using worsted yarn on either an Ultimate Sweater Machine or a Japanese bulky machine.
+The whole Goldilocks Challenge is about making terrific gifts using worsted yarn on either an Ultimate Sweater Machine or a Japanese bulky machine.
 The book contains plenty of sizes and it's jammed with important machine knitting technique lessons, as well.

 DVD #1 Contents: